Environment

 To reduce the use of natural resources, Sysmex Corporation has established a method of producing animal-derived proteins that can be deployed for diagnostic agents.
 The technique uses silkworms or cultured cells.
 In the past, producing these substances consumed a great deal of energy.
 However, as silkworms can be raised indoors and only need to be fed artificial food in containers, we can ensure a stable supply and quality of the substances.
 We are also able to save energy and reduce carbon dioxide emissions, water consumption, and waste.

 We use genetically modified proteins produced from silkworms as ingredients for a reagent for hemostasis tests launched in fiscal 2017.
 This reagent, which uses genetically modified proteins as ingredients, is the first in Japan to obtain manufacturing and marketing approval.
+Furthermore, for other reagents, we are considering the development and application of new raw materials utilizing gene-recombinant technology, and are working to expand our product lineup with consideration for biodiversity.

 To quantify the environmental impact of the change in the production method, we conducted a lifecycle assessment jointly with Professor Norihiro Itsubo of Tokyo City University (currently of Waseda University).
 The assessment confirmed that the new process reduces carbon dioxide emissions by more than 50 percent compared with conventional methods.